Chapter 1. Configuring and deploying OpenShift Lightspeed

 Prerequisites

-• You have access to the OpenShift CLI (oc) and are logged in as a user with the cluster-admin role.
-Alternatively, you are logged in to a user account that has permission to create a cluster-scoped CR file.
+• You have access to the OpenShift CLI (oc) and have logged in as a user with the cluster-admin role.
+As another option, you have logged in to a user account that has permission to create a cluster-scoped CR file.

 • You have an LLM provider available for use with the OpenShift Lightspeed Service.